iHawke/kontext/README.md

 _**Use case 2:**_ &nbsp; So, your organization added a new cluster, and you were given the "kubeconfig" yaml for that cluster.
 Now you want to add the context to your "~/.kube/config" file.

-    kontext -a new-config.yml
+    kontext -f new-config.yml

-    -a is for add.
+    -f is for file.
 Kontext will backup existing config file and will append new-config.yml into ~/.kube/config

     This essentially replaces these commands:
     1. cp ~/.kube/config ~/.kube/config.YYYY-MM-DDTHH:MI:SS